 Food is rarely the ultimate issue when it comes to headaches.
-That having been said, just about any chronic health problem is going to improve if you eat healthier.
+That said, just about any chronic health problem is going to improve if you eat healthier.
 Also, there are certain foods that may create the circumstances in the body for more frequent and severe headaches to occur.
 Let’s take a look at 8 foods that you should definitely stay away from if you get headaches on a regular basis.
 Then we will consider a natural form of care that has helped many headache sufferers to find relief in case studies.

 The 8 Worst Foods for People Who Get Headaches